DrtyDogg/neptune-flask/README.md

 # neptune
 Keep an eye on your aquarium
-Neptune will help you keep up with the maintenance of you fish tank
+Neptune will help you keep up with the maintenance of your fish tank